Lifted Takahashi Convexity on the Isbell-Convex Hull of an Asymmetrically Normed Real Vector Space: Examples and counterexamples

 \section{Examples and counterexamples}

 We conclude with two brief illustrations.
-The first shows how the lifted convexity behaves in the most classical directed example.
-The second recalls that convexity for the symmetrised metric does not automatically yield convexity for the underlying $T_{0}$-quasi-metric, even after passing to the hull.
+The first shows how the lifted convexity behaves in the standard directed real line.
+The second shows that convexity for the symmetrised metric does not automatically imply convexity for the underlying \(T_{0}\)-quasi-metric, even after passing to the Isbell-convex hull.